elad-bar/ha-zwave-network/README.md

 When there is an issue, it will be much easier to reproduce the errors using those files

 ## Changelog:

+#### 2020-10-31

+- Better error handling
+- Added error line for all logs related to exceptions
+- Handle WebSocket state changes to reconnect when needed
+- Skip WebSocket SSL verification

 #### 2020-10-23

 - WebServer changed to Flask